 - Extreme budget travelers – If you’re interested in pursuing mostly free activities in New York, then you’ll want to skip purchasing a sightseeing pass.

-Tips for Using the New York City Explorer Pass
+Tips for Using Your NYC Explorer Pass

 - Use the pass for the most expensive attractions that interest you. – This will ensure you get the best bang for your buck.

 - Consider the value of the pass. – Obviously, you don’t want to buy more pass than you’ll use.
 Still, be aware that the 10-attraction pass offers the best value in terms of savings.
-The 3 and 4 attraction passes offer roughly equal value, but you start saving more as you move up to the 5, 7, and 10 attraction passes.
+The 3 and 4 attraction passes offer roughly equal value, but you start saving more as you move up to the 5, 6, 7, and 10 attraction passes.

 - Visit attractions near each other on the same day. – New York City is massive, and it can take a lot of time to get from one side of the city to the other.
 When visiting multiple attractions in a day, be sure to visit those that are close to each other.
 That way you won’t lose much time in transit.